Hanoi to Ha Giang loop

 It is easy to book these buses and difficult to get scammed, which makes them good options.
 Book directly through your hotel receptionist in Hanoi for ease.

-The price ranges from 220,000 VND (10 USD) to 450,000 VND (20 USD), depending on the amenities of the bus (wifi, outlets, water and snacks, toilet, etc.), and some buses even come with an in-car tour guide.
+The price varies from 220,000 VND (10 USD) to 450,000 VND (20 USD), depending on bus amenities (wifi, outlets, water, snacks, toilet, etc.), with some buses offering an in-car tour guide.

 You will have a smooth ride with AC, and the bus usually stops once at a petrol station where you can get snacks and stretch your legs.

-• Morning, 6:00 – 7:00 AM, arrives at noon in Sapa
+• Morning, 6:00 – 7:00 AM, arrives at noon in Sapa.

-• Midday, 12:00 – 1:00 PM, arrives at dusk or early evening in Sapa
+• Midday, 12:00 – 1:00 PM, arrives at dusk or early evening in Sapa.

-• Night, 9:00 – 10:00 PM, arrives in the early morning (I do not recommend this choice because you will miss the beautiful scenery on the way)
+• Night, 9:00 – 10:00 PM, arrives in the early morning (I do not recommend this choice because you will miss the beautiful scenery on the way).

-There are many bus options, but I recommend Sapa Express as the best option, followed by Queen Cafe VIP Open Bus, EcoSapa Limousine, and Ha Son Hai Van.
+I recommend Sapa Express as the top bus option, followed by Queen Cafe VIP Open Bus, Eco Sapa Limousine, and Ha Son Hai Van.

 Sapa Express bus

-Option 2: Private car from Hanoi to Sapa
+Option 2: Private car

 • Ease of booking: 4/5 – may require some arrangement and negotiation